stravze/documentation/articles/azure/azs-how-export-disk-to-hyperv-portal.md

 ---
 title: How to export a disk and use it to create a VM in Hyper-V using the UKCloud Azure Stack Hub portal
-description: Details the process of exporting a disk from the UKCloud Azure Stack Hub and then using it to create a virtual machine in Hyper-V
+description: Details the process of exporting a disk in the UKCloud Azure Stack Hub portal and then using it to create a virtual machine in Hyper-V manager
 services: azure-stack
 author: William Turner
 reviewer: William Turner